 A new recreation of Chris’ national prize-winning short story.

-When Chris was in his teens, he won a national short story prize for young writers with a story called ‘Prima Sings, the Autumn Falls’.
+When Chris was 18, he won a national short story prize for young writers with a story called ‘Prima Sings, the Autumn Falls’.
 The original typed manuscript was lost decades ago, but he has recreated it from memory, as ‘Miss Edie’, written in the voice of his younger self.

 Summer had come late and the ground felt airy and clinging, neither soil nor leaf-mould, as if compounded of dust and bone meal and the dried husks of thunderclouds.
 Click ran homewards down the bluff, his soft bones proud in the flesh he would carry into the earth and give back to the land by sleeping.

 The house was a grounded ship, its timbers powdered and ashen.
 When the sun was at full mast, you could hear them creaking above the porch swing, while his father tested the winds with his forgotten hands, naming the seasons Good Weather or Bad.
 Click shook his thatch of hair and ran into the house.
 He was slower than the other boys, for he had lived in this house – and the house in him – with its astrolabes, sextants, and bottles to trap wandering spirits.